roberrevil/Algorithms-Data-Structures/algorithms/sorting/quicksort.md

 Finally, the sorted list is returned.

 The time complexity of the quicksort algorithm depends on the choice of the pivot and the partitioning.
-On average, it has a time complexity of $O(n log n)$, where $n$ is the number of elements in the input list.
-However, in the worst-case scenario, when the pivot is not well-balanced and results in uneven partitions, the time complexity can be $O(n^2)$.
+On average, it has a time complexity of O(n log n), where n is the number of elements in the input list.
+However, in the worst-case scenario, when the pivot is not well-balanced and results in uneven partitions, the time complexity can be O(n^2).
 To mitigate this, various techniques like randomizing the pivot or using the median-of-three pivot selection can be employed.